jaylac2000/Apollo-Network/WorkInProgress.md

 STILL BEING WORKED ON / ADDED:

 Note: Everything is for all servers, unless specified in brackets showing a server name like this: [Server]

+If no [Server] is specified it is most likely for all servers

 Anything in (These) are command alias